avwsolutions/DOD-AMS-Workshop/workshop.md

 # mutate filter
 ```

 To drop specific received messages you can use the special filter called '*drop*'.
-Our advice is to add this on top of your filter configuration to minimize processing.
 In this scenario dropping application messages that contain 'NAWModule' will do the trick.

-Our advice is to add this on top of your filter configuration
+Our advice is to add this on top of your filter configuration (`/etc/logstash/conf.d/500-filter.conf`) to minimize processing of unwanted events.

 ```